flyingcircusio/doc/src/guide/deployment/process-management.rst

 Supervisord
 -----------

-We recommend the use of `supervisord`_ to monitore your application and restart the process in case of problems.
+We recommend the use of `supervisord`_ to monitor your application and restart the process in case of problems.

 To install supervisord into your virtualenv add a supervisor section to your